EdinburghNLP/XSum/README.md

 Instructions to download and preprocess the extreme summarization dataset are [here](./XSum-Dataset).

+## Looking for a Running Demo of Our System?

+A running demo of our abstractive system can be found here (coming soon).

 ## Pretrained models and Test Predictions (Narayan et al., EMNLP 2018)

 * [Pretrained ConvS2S model and dictionary files](http://kinloch.inf.ed.ac.uk/public/XSUM-EMNLP18-convs2s.tar.gz) (1.1GB)